 That win, plus his 3-length defeat in Grade 1 company on only his second start in the Champagne Stakes last year, has marked him out as a contender but there is more work to do for sure.

-Easily the number one contender so far having already won three recognizable trials at 2 including the Breeders’ Cup Juvenile, Bob Baffert has yet another classy contender and will be hoping for a trouble-free prep when he hits the track again.
+Easily the number one contender so far having already won three recognizable trials at 2 including the Breeders’ Cup Juvenile, and a 2nd in the Rebel Stakes Division 2 on March 16.
+Bob Baffert has yet another classy contender and will be hoping for a trouble-free prep when he hits the track again.

 Let’s not write off Bill Mott’s good looking colt just yet, despite the doubts about the true level of his spectacular debut win coming true when he was beaten in the Fountain of Youth Stakes next time.